svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 m = mdapca(data, nComp, 'Param1', value1, 'Param2', value2, ...);
 ```

+The first parameter `data` is mandatory, the others are optional and have default values.
 The full list of parameters and their description is given below:

 |Parameter|Description|
 |---------|-----------|